Mishanya00/They-are-Gigabytes/README.md

 * Very basic support of audio

 * BasicModel class that any visible object in game will aggregate.
-BasicModel aggregates BasicMesh class which is created by Etai Meiri https://github.com/emeiri[emeiri (Etay Meiri) · GitHub](https://github.com/emeiri), kudos to him for amazing OpenGL tutorials)
+BasicModel aggregates BasicMesh class which is created by Etai Meiri (https://github.com/emeiri), kudos to him for amazing OpenGL tutorials

 * Simplest light shader and its support.